 Jason was schooled under Bill Johnson's team at Bethel.

 He claims to have angels to assist him.
-Occult practices claimed by Jason Westerfield include astral travel - he says he has visited heaven and watched secret White House and Pentagon meetings.
+Occult practices claimed by Jason Westerfield include astral travel – he says he has visited heaven, watched secret White House and Pentagon meetings, and used a galactic gate.
 According to supporter Sid Roth, a Messianic Jew, Jason Westerfield is quite the miracle worker: